What Is the Canada Revenue Agency Business Number?

 - Excise Duty (applies to businesses that export wine, beer, spirits and tobacco products made in Canada)

 Each program account is assigned a 15 character number that uses the Business Number as the first 9 characters, then a two letter identifier for the program identifier (RT for GST/HST, RM for import/export, and RP for payroll) followed by a 4 digit reference number for the specific account.
+For example:

 |Account||Bus.
 Number||Program ID||Ref.
 Number|